aireilly/openshift-mkdocs/docs/scalability_and_performance/ztp-deploying-disconnected.md

         $ oc get policies --all-namespaces
         ```

--   For more information about mirroring the images in a disconnected environment, [Preparing the disconnected environment](../scalability_and_performance/ztp-deploying-disconnected.xml#ztp-acm-preparing-to-install-disconnected-acm_ztp-deploying-disconnected)
+-   For more information about mirroring the images in a disconnected environment, [Preparing the disconnected environment](../scalability_and_performance/ztp-deploying-disconnected/#ztp-acm-preparing-to-install-disconnected-acm_ztp-deploying-disconnected)

 ### Performing an Operator update

 You can perform an Operator update with the TALM.

+**Prerequisites**

 -   Install the Topology Aware Lifecycle Manager (TALM).